lrrick/lrrick.github.io/index.md

 # Hello World!

-#Index of site, practicing pull request and merge
+#Index of site, practicing pull request and merge.

+#Making changes on atom.